- the kind of information Racing Victoria may collect about you, how it is collected and how it is held by Racing Victoria;

 - upholding the integrity of Victorian thoroughbred racing;

 - protecting the safety of horses and participants;

 - enforcing compliance with the Rules of Racing (Rules);

 - managing the funding of the industry, the distribution of prize money and the funding of racing operations;

 - creating and maintaining information and records in relation to owners and their interests in race horses;

-- providing services to its customers and licensed persons; and
+- providing services to its customers, licensed persons and the Victorian thoroughbred racing clubs;

 - any other matter provided for under the Rules and any applicable legislation.

 COLLECTION OF INFORMATION